gggdunlix/FivePD-P-ChangeDutyNotification/README.md

 ### Configuring the 911 image:
 1. Download [OpenIV](openiv.org/)
 2. open the `CHAR_CALL911.ytd` file from your `stream` folder with OpenIV
 3. replace `CHAR_CALL911.dds` with an image of your choice.
+It has to be 64x64